-While the EPA does not have the authority to regulate private drinking water wells, it recommends that private well water be tested once a year.
+It is recommends that private well water be tested once a year.
 If your home is hooked up to a private well, it’s a good idea to have the fluoride level of the well tested yearly, especially if there are young children in the home.
 Naturally occurring fluoride levels can vary greatly from location to location.
 Provide your dentist and doctor with the results of the well water test so that they can provide you with accurate information on your family’s fluoride needs.

 All in all, fluoride is safe when used as directed and has major benefits for your child's dental health.
 Don't worry, while some parts of teaching proper oral care aren't easy, making sure your kids get the right amount of fluoride is pretty simple.
 If you have questions, your dentist, paediatrician or family doctor can help you determine the proper amount of fluoride for your child.